 Section #4.
 Is a twelve part study on Messiah’s teaching on the “Five Barley Loaves and Two Fishes” that is connected to the Nisan 1-8 interval of time; which is the sacred interval of time that occurs “just before Pesach.”
 This teaching is found in the “Messiah in Yom HaBikkurim,” Chapter 94.

 Section #5.
-Examines the miracle of the Messiah walking on water that is also connected to the Nisan 1-8 window of time; which is the sacred interval of time that occurs “just before Pesach.”
+Examines the miracle of the Messiah walking on water (the Sea of Galilee) that is also connected to the Nisan 1-8 window of time; which is the sacred interval of time that occurs “just before Pesach.”
 This teaching is found in the “Messiah in Yom HaBikkurim,” Chapter 95.

 Section #7.
-Chapter 8 is “words to the (elite religious leaders of the) Yehudim” which are the words of the Messiah that are mainly directed not at us, the common people of Israel, but is aimed specifically at our ancient and modern religious leaders (the Prushim rabbinate of the first century (CE) and their ultra-orthodox [past and modern] twenty-first century successors).
+Chapter 8 is “words to the (elite religious leaders of the) Yehudim” which are the words of the Messiah that are mainly directed not at us, the common people of Israel, but is aimed specifically at our ancient and modern religious leaders; the Prushim of the first century (CE); and their ultra-orthodox (חרדים-haredim) successors.

 Section #8.
-Chapter 9 is “words to the Jewish talmidin” (his Jewish followers); which are the words of Messiah that are directed at those of us who are Yehudim; that is those of us who are the actual physical family of the Messiah; those of us who are descendants of fathers Abraham, Isaac, and Jacob.
+Chapter 9 is “words to the Jewish talmidin” (his Jewish followers); which are the words of Messiah that are directed at those of us who are Yehudim; that is those of us who are the physical family of the Messiah; in other words: those of us who are the actual physical descendants of Abraham, Isaac, and Jacob (etc.).